m-junnola/m-junnola.github.io/index.md

 significant positive correlation between mortgages and COVID-19 infections.
 The correlation between consumer loans and infections as well as hospitalized patients is negative but statistically insignificant.
 <br><br>
-Full report can be found from [here.](https://lutpub.lut.fi/bitstream/handle/10024/162734/Kandidaatintutkielma_Markus_Junnola.pdf?sequence=1&isAllowed=y)
+Full report in Finnish can be found from [here.](https://lutpub.lut.fi/bitstream/handle/10024/162734/Kandidaatintutkielma_Markus_Junnola.pdf?sequence=1&isAllowed=y)

 ---
 ### Project 2: Linear regression with R